FAQs | Wildcat Welcome

 Your PA has already been through the whole experience and is an outstanding resource, so don’t hesitate to ask about your curiosities and concerns.
 And because your transition to Northwestern doesn't end with Wildcat Welcome, you will continue to meet with your peer adviser group twice each quarter during your first year.

-Expect to hear from your PA in mid-July; students with majors in Weinberg College will be contacted by PAs in early August.
+Expect to hear from your PA towards the end of July; students with majors in Weinberg College will be contacted by PAs in early August.

 Does Northwestern offer any special programs for new students prior to Orientation?